lee10lele/CISC3003-Individual-Project/README.md

 For more information, reach out to Li Shitian at [dc12689@umac.mo](mailto:dc12689@umac.mo).

 #### Project Report
-For a detailed project report and documentation, please refer to the [Project Report.pdf](Project_Report.pdf) included in the repository.
+For a detailed project report and documentation, please refer to the [Individual.zip](Individual.zip) included in the repository.
 This document includes a comprehensive overview, list of services, tasks performed, accomplishments, and learning outcomes.